 Each remote engine will handle its intended subset of the LED walls only.
 If they're driven via a single HDMI/DP cable then assign #1 to the corresponding output.
 (In the case of multiple cables use the #1, #2, #3, etc indices.)

-After starting the Composer on the central machine go to Edit menu / Preferences, then Channel Matrix.
-Turn off Unified multi-machine setup.
-You have to set it up so that channel 1 and 2 go to the preview and final outputs of the central machine, while channels 3, 4, 5. go to the LED wall outputs of the corresponding machine.
+After starting the Composer on the central machine go to the Edit menu / Preferences, then Channel Matrix.
+Turn off the Unified multi-machine setup.
+You have to set it up so that channels 1 and 2 go to the preview and final outputs of the central machine, while channels 3, 4, and 5 go to the LED wall outputs of the corresponding machine.
 It should look like this:

 It is a typical scenario for two machines and interprets as: